 Buy To Let Mortgages

 Buy-to-let (BTL) mortgages are specifically for individuals who wish to buy residential property which they intend renting to tenants.
-Although a BTL mortgage is similar in a number of respects to a standard residential mortgage, there are some significant differences between the two.

 Which type of mortgage?